manuel-plavsic/nix_slint_rust_template/README.md

 Since Windows is not supported by Nix, there is currently no support for it.
 However, a PR that adds Windows support (maybe through through WSL and cross compilation?) is very welcome.

 A Rust crate is defined per platform.
 This allows to fine-tune the configuration per platform, in detail.
-A reusable crate for the UI components is not yet included, but it is also planned.

 ## How to use